2020 Japan Series: Series notes

 The series was a rematch of last year's Japan Series between the Fukuoka SoftBank Hawks and the Yomiuri Giants, in which the Hawks swept the Giants to win in four straight games.
 SoftBank won the previous three Japan Series and five in the last six years and were looking to become only the second NPB team to ever win four or more titles consecutively, behind only the Giants' nine-year streak from 1965 to 1973.
 Yomiuri had won 22 Japan Series championships, more than any other team in the NPB, However, the last time they had won was in 2012, which was also the last time a Central League team had won.
 Heading into the series, the CL and PL had both claimed an equal number of championships, each having won 35 times.
 The Hawks were looking to put the PL ahead for the first time since the Mainichi Orions won the first Japan Series in 1950.

 Home field advantage for the Japan Series alternates between the Pacific and Central leagues every year.
 For this series, it was the CL's turn to receive the advantage, so home field was awarded to the Giants.
 Due to the COVID-19 pandemic, Nippon Professional Baseball (NPB) pushed back the start of the season from March 20 to June 19 and shortened it from 143 games to 120 games.
 The change in schedule forced the Japan Series to be postponed from its original November 7–15 schedule.
 Before the schedule was shifted, however, the Giants' home stadium, Tokyo Dome, was already planned to be used for the Intercity baseball tournament for the period of time that the Japan Series would eventually be rescheduled for.
 Therefore, because of the scheduling conflict, the Giants' Japan Series home games were instead played at Kyocera Dome Osaka, the PL's Orix Buffaloes home stadium.
-It was the first time a Japan Series game was be held outside either of the two participating teams' home stadiums since the 1980 Japan Series.
+It was the first time a Japan Series game was held outside either of the two participating teams' home stadiums since the 1980 Japan Series.
 For the seventh year in a row, Sumitomo Mitsui Banking Corporation (SMBC) sponsored the naming rights for the Japan Series, so it was officially known as the "2020 SMBC Japan Series".